mkazuyuki/mssql2017/fci.md

 			9. On the terminal, run the command `service network restart`.

 	2. Setup the Standby Server (Machine 2)
-		- Perform above steps in *Section 3* on the Standby Server.
+		- Perform above steps in *Chapter 3* on the Standby Server.

 4. MSSQL Server Installation